sangkilc/ICSE-2020-SV-Handbook/README.md

 #### Helping Live Casting

 - Be logged in as admin to Slido, to archive all remaining Slido questions at the beginning of each session, and move questions to the Live panel.
+Login credentials for Slido are pinned in the time band channels (e.g. #sv-pacific) on Slack.
 - Move questions from the Clowdr chat and from Slack to Slido.
-- Check if all the attendees are registered (check free riders).

 #### Managing 24-hour Help Desk